Escaping The Build Trap

 Perri distinguishes between different experiments for different uncertainties.
 Generative research (observations, surveys, interviews) identifies problems and builds understanding.
 Solution experiments test whether proposed solutions actually solve identified problems.

 Product development requires balancing two parallel tracks.
 Discovery explores customer problems and tests solutions.
 Delivery builds and releases validated solutions at scale.
 Both must happen continuously, with discovery slightly ahead to guide delivery.
 Discovery never ends because customer needs evolve and market conditions change.
-Teams must continuously discover even as they deliver, with the Product Kata helping navigate by always asking "what do we need to learn next?"
+Teams must continuously discover even as they deliver.

 Part V: Building Product-Led Organizations

 Product-led organizations structure around value streams or customer segments rather than functions or channels.
 Instead of separate iOS and Android teams, companies might have "new user acquisition" and "customer retention" teams, each with designers, engineers, and product managers for all platforms.
-These teams can work on entire customer journeys to achieve outcomes.
+These teams can work on entire customer journeys to achieve outcomes rather than building fragments that must be assembled later.

 Melissa Perri's Escaping the Build Trap concludes with a clear message: organizations must shift from measuring what they make to measuring the value they create.
 The build trap is comfortable because there's no uncertainty, no second-guessing, and clear tangible objectives.
 But it results in unsustainable products that don't drive business value and eventually lead to disruption and failure.